-The Great Blue Heron resides along lakes, ponds, rivers and marshes from coastal Alaska, B.C. coast all the way to Mexico on the west coast.
+The Great Blue Heron resides along lakes, ponds, rivers, and marshes from coastal B.C. all the way to Mexico.

 They will also stalk prey slowly and deliberately.
 Although they hunt predominantly by day, they may also be active at night.
 They are solitary or small-group foragers, but they nest in colonies.
 Males typically choose shoreline areas for foraging, and females and juveniles forage in more upland areas.